 Maybe only a mother can look at a six foot 260-lb. man and see her baby.
 But I do.

 UPDATE: This morning Teddy left to begin his Senior year at Notre Dame.
 The good-byes definitely get easier, but the homecomings are no less exciting!
 As I expected when I wrote this, we have seen less and less of Teddy.
-He came home that first summer, but worked in Chicago the following year in in Stamford, Connecticut this year.
+He came home that first summer, but worked in Chicago the following summer and was in in Stamford, Connecticut this summer.
 His end-of-summer visit home this year was interrupted by trips to New York City and San Francisco for job interviews.
 But he still likes me to feed him when he is home, and I find he still depends on us for help with a few things, even as he heads toward becoming a full-fledged adult.